 The next stop on my “Stretch My Legs” tour was the Devils Tower National Monument in Wyoming.
 I had this planned out perfectly to show up right around sunset and have a magical photo op.
 Mother nature or possibly the Tower itself may have had other ideas as it wrapped up in a foreboding cloak of mist and fog.

 The hike to and around the tower is very easy.
 It is a completely paved path that carves out a spot between the woods and the rock base of the tower.
-There is a pretty decent up hill climb for about 100 yards to get to the base but most everyone should be able to enjoy this national monument.
+There is a pretty decent up hill climb for about 100 yards to get to the base.
+Most everyone should be able to enjoy this national monument.
 For those of you who don’t know this is what the tower is supposed to look like on a clear and sunny day.

 Apparently everywhere that I go, deer like to show up and Devil’s Tower was no different.